judhi/forehead/README.md

 # Running
 - Copy any of the .ino file in this repository and paste it on your Arduino IDE.
   Available files:
-  - hotbod_fusion	Reading MDX90614 + Ultrasonic (Sensor Fusion), output to OLED, LCD, Buzzer
+  - forehead_fusion	Reading MDX90614 + Ultrasonic (Sensor Fusion), output to OLED, LCD, Buzzer
-  - hotbod_lcd	Reading from MLX90614 and output to LCD with i2c
+  - forehead_lcd	Reading from MLX90614 and output to LCD with i2c
-  - hotbod_oled.ino	Reading from MLX90614 and output to Serial + OLED
+  - forehead_oled.ino	Reading from MLX90614 and output to Serial + OLED
-  - hotbod_serial.ino  Reading from MLX90614 and output to Serial port only
+  - forehead_serial.ino  Reading from MLX90614 and output to Serial port only
 - Compile and upload to Arduino